 Why are these results important?
 Who will it serve or what is the impact?
 How does it impact the bigger picture or bottom line?

-Step 3: What is my Opportunity & Rewards
+Step 3: What is my Opportunity & Reward

 What skills, certifications, previous experience, or leadership style will be important to ensure a new hire will be successful in the role.
 Don’t overload this list.
 Think minimalist.
-If it helps, do an exhaustive list first then rate each item as A- must have, no time for training or on the job learning; B – would be helpful but can get trained or learn on the job; C – nice to have but can do without; and X – common assets/psychometrics that are known correlations to previously successful people.
+If it helps, do an exhaustive list first then rate each item as A- must have, no time for training or on the job learning; B – would be helpful but can get trained or learn on the job; C – nice to have but can do without; and D – common assets and psycho-metrics that are known correlations to previously successful people.

 What resources and training will this person need?
 Who will provide this?